chm06/Startup/README.md

 ### Elevator pitch

 People love their pets.
 But when it comes to deciding who's pet is the cutest, we can't agree.
-Pet Ranker will be a multiplayer web application that allows peers to view and vote on many different pets, with a scoreboard to show which one is the most loved.
+Pet Ranker will be a multiplayer web application that allows users to view and vote on many different pets, with a scoreboard to show which one is the most loved.
+Choose your favorites and vote for them each day!

 ### Design

 ![Website Sketch](PetRanker_Sketch_Final.png)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ```mermaid
 sequenceDiagram